Macroinvertebrate species list of the Andrews Experimental Forest, 1992

 Our approach for assessing sampling adequacy was to consider a number of broadly representative metrics, and to identify appropriate levels of sampling effort to achieve stable values of these assemblage measures, somewhat analogous to one method suggested in Elliott (1977).
 Biomonitoring programs often use descriptors (often called metrics) designed to represent three basic assemblage characteristics: numerical abundance (total numbers of individuals), measures of diversity (taxa richness, diversity indices, and measures of evenness or dominance), and proportional abundances (proportions of total numbers including groups or taxa of special interest such as taxonomic order, dominant taxa, functional feeding groups or pollution-tolerant taxa).
 Some of these measures overlap, particularly those based on proportions that are all dependent on the same denominator, e.g. total abundance.
 We chose five metrics that represent different aspects of assemblage components: total abundance, taxa richness, Shannon diversity, proportional relative abundance of Ephemeroptera, Trichoptera and Plecoptera (EPT), and percent dominance of the most dominant taxon.

-In this article, we focus on the adequacy of field macroinvertebrate sampling to discern differences among stream reaches within ecoregions.
+In the article associated with this study, our focus was on the adequacy of field macroinvertebrate sampling to discern differences among stream reaches within ecoregions.
 We greatly oversampled each stream reach, examining the incremental changes in metric values resulting from increases in sampling effort within each stream reach.
 This intense, hierarchical sampling design allowed us to quantitatively compare the relative magnitudes of macroinvertebrate assemblage metric variances across the range of spatial scales from within-habitat (eg. within a riffle) up to within-region (ie, comparing ecoregions).

 Field Methods - SA012: